telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 ### Content Encryption

 The PDF file generated by RadGrid has the content encryption enabled by default.
 This functionality is normally used for obfuscating the content especially when there is a UserPassword specified in the PDF settings.
 When the encryption is disabled, the password will not have an effect.
-It is important to note that if FIPS validation is enforced the encryption is automatically disabled and can't be used.
+Note that if FIPS validation is enforced the encryption is automatically disabled and can't be used.
 By default the content encryption is disabled.

 ````ASP.NET
 <ExportSettings>